morete/kubevirt-basics-training/content/en/docs/superlab/_index.md

   * Instance types and preferences
   * Mounting secrets and additional disks
   * Exposing ports using services
-  * Mixing virtual machine workload and virtual machine workload
+  * Mixing virtual machines workload and containers workload
   * Provide metrics for prometheus monitoring